ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Audit all SQL database and security activities, Meet compliance requirements e.g. HIPAA, PCI, Out-of-the-box and custom Win and Web reporting, Securely store audit data in a tamper-evident repository, Fully customize all auditing, alerts, and reporting, Who, what, where, and when type auditing, Deploy on SQL Server Failover Clusters, Easily manage auditing on multiple servers
+ - Audit all SQL database and security activities
+ - Meet compliance requirements e.g. HIPAA, PCI
+ - Out-of-the-box and custom Win and Web reporting
+ - Securely store audit data in a tamper-evident repository
+ - Fully customize all auditing, alerts, and reporting
+ - Who, what, where, and when type auditing
+ - Deploy on SQL Server Failover Clusters
+ - Easily manage auditing on multiple servers

 ## ApexSQL Backup <a id="apexsql-backup"></a>